asitwouldseem/flip-radio/README.md

 - DS3231 (3.3V, < 300µA)

 Napkin maths... eh?
 2.5A 'ought to be enough.

-### Power Saving Features
-A few simple things that we can disable which should help reduce standby power consumption.
-Save the environment, etc, etc.
-- Disable the USB Controller
-- Disable HDMI Output
-- Disable Onboard LEDs

 ## Acknowledgements
 Massive shout out to @dpwe's [StepperFlipClock](https://github.com/dpwe/StepperFlipClock/tree/main) respository which provides the basis for 28BYJ-48 stepper motors to replace the failing motors in flip clocks.